Want to travel to NYC but can’t PHYSICALLY get there any time soon? If so then check out this EPIC list of the best books about NYC.

 Price: $7.99 (Get your book today!)

-Honestly, this one of those iconic books about NYC that most people have probably at least heard of, if not read.
+Honestly, this one of those iconic and best books about NYC that most people have probably at least heard of, if not read.

 And for good reason, since A Tree Grows in Brooklyn is an inspiring coming of age story about Francie Nolan, the daughter of a first-generation Irish immigrant mother, and an American father, who lives in the slums of Williamsburg Brooklyn during the 20th century.

 And trust me when I tell you, this Williamsburg is not the hipster mecca (artisanal fair trade coffee anyone?) that you know and love.

 Instead, it’s the tale of an eleven-year girl (you’ll follow along with her life until she goes off to college) who struggles with day-to-day poverty and who learns how to better understand her parents and the relationship she has with them.